 Remember the weird and wonderful creatures mentioned earlier?
 Although there is a uniformly ‘neat’ way to present your business, much like them, each business is unique.
 And that’s exactly why custom design allows you to cater to those exact audiences, unlike most standard templates.

-‘’Looks aren’t always the only thing that count, it’s what’s inside too.’’
+‘’Looks aren’t always the only thing that counts, it’s what’s inside too.’’

 Search Engine Optimization (SEO):